 Course Code PHY105

 Course Title Engineering Physics

 Type of Course BS

 LTP 310

 Credits 4

-Course Prerequisite
+Course Prerequisite +2 with Non-Medical, B. Tech I SL semester

-Course Objective The aim of the subject is to enhance the knowledge of students
+Course Objective The aim of the subject is to enhance the knowledge of students about

-(CO) about various aspects of fundamental of physics including
+(CO) various aspects of fundamental of physics including mechanics,

-() mechanics, optics, wave optics, quantum mechanics; solid-state

-physics and its applications.
+optics, wave optics, quantum mechanics; solid-state physics and its applications.

 Course Students will able:

 Outcome(CO) 1.
 To get to know about fundamentals of physics.

-2. To gain basic knowledge of optics, mechanics, optics, wave

-72.30 optics, quantum mechanics; solid state physics and its

-applications.

-10-01 3.
-To understand the basics of optical devices.

-Box # 4.
-To gain knowledge in basic concepts of physics relevant to engineering applications.
+2. To gain basic knowledge of optics, mechanics, optics, wave optics, quantum mechanics; solid state physics and its applications.
+3. To understand the basics of optical devices.
+4. To gain knowledge in basic concepts of physics relevant to

+engineering applications.